yy94088/paper/GLM.md

 #### Title:

-​	Language is All a Graph Needs.
+Language is All a Graph Needs.
+(EACL 2024 2)

 #### Background:

-​	The emergence of large-scale pre-trained language models has revolutionized various AI research domains.
+The emergence of large-scale pre-trained language models has revolutionized various AI research domains.
 Considering the rising prominence of LLMs, it becomes essential to explore whether LLMs can also replace GNNs as the foundation model for graphs.

 #### Related work: